trstlabs/intento/docs/modules/Wasm.md

 ```

-## Endblocker
+## Auto Execution Fees

+Auto execution messages have a fee, we direct a portion of these to validators.
+Governance can alter the fee.

+The fee consists of:

+Gas-dependent Flex Fee (Goes to validators)

+Constant Fee (Goes to community pool)

+Commission (Goes to community pool)

+Both can be changed by governance.
+These fees may differ between 1-time execution and recurring execution.

+The gas-dependent fee can be increased and decreased with the AutoMsgFlexFeeMul governance param and the Constant Fee is altered through the AutoMsgConstantFee and  RecurringAutoMsgConstantFee params.

+Upon instantiaiton auto execution fees are transferred to the contract and the instantiator gets the contract balance refunded automatically after execution.

-At the end of each block, the Endblock checks if there are Trustless Contracts that are elligable for an incentive.
+At the end of each block, the Endblock checks if there are Contracts that are elligable for an incentive.
 MinContractDurationForIncentive,MaxContractIncentive, MinContractBalanceForIncentive can be adjusted by governane to ensure that the contract incentives are distributed in a fair manner.
+These incentives do not exceed the full cost of self-execution.

 ## Configuration